-Leading Authentically in Community Banking During a Crisis
+Leading Authentically in Community Banking During a Crisis with CEO Jeane Vidoni

 In this episode of On Record PR, we go on record with Jeane Vidoni, president and CEO of Penn Community Bank.
 Jeane leads a team of more than 350 employees for the largest mutual financial institution based in Southeastern Pennsylvania.
-Her primary mission is to ensure that Bucks and Montgomery counties and the surrounding areas have the option to do business with a locally based, independently run bank for decades to come.
+Her primary mission is to ensure that Bucks and Montgomery Counties and the surrounding areas have the option to do business with a locally-based, independently run bank for decades to come.